 - Who the initial beneficiaries are

-- Who to appoint as protector of the trust
+- Who will be appointed as trustee of the trust

-- Which powers the settlor wishes to retain
+- What powers the settlor wishes to retain, if any

 A caveat can also be lodged on the child’s behalf to protect the property.